Connect Agent to Cloud

 Install and Connect a New Agent

-There are two places in the UI where you can add/connect your Node:
+There are three places in the UI where you can add/connect your Node:

-Netdata Cloud will generate a command that you can execute on your Node to install and claim the Agent.
-The command is available for different installation methods:
+Netdata Cloud will generate a command that you can execute on your Node to install and connect the Agent to your Space.

-There are three methods to connect an already installed Netdata Agent to your Netdata Cloud Space:
+There are three methods to connect an already installed Agent to your Space.

 Manually, via the UI